Flaxton, North Yorkshire: Education

 In 1867 a Church of England school was built in the village.
 It was built by Thomas Abbey of Claxton on land donated by Thomas Richard Smith and paid for with money raised by the Rector and parishioners.
 The clock is by Potts of Leeds and dates to the end of the 19th-century.

-The school closed in 1987 and was listed as a Grade II building in 2011 as an unusual surviving example of school for poorer children which pre-dates the 1870 Education Act.
+The school closed in 1987 and was listed as a Grade II building in 2011 as an unusual surviving example of school for poorer children which pre-dates the Elementary Education Act 1870.

 The village is now within the education catchment areas of Sand Hutton primary school and Huntington School, York.